Updated: 26 January 2021

 For general information, visit here

-Yes our January intake is going ahead as planned.
+Yes all of our planned intakes are going ahead as planned.
 If there are any changes, we will contact you as soon as possible.
 Please be assured we are continually reviewing the situation and the impacts that Covid-19 may have on your learning and arrival plans.
-We will advise you if we make any changes so that you can prepare and be ready to begin your studies with us to enable to you to progress to Solent University.
+We will advise you if we make any changes so you can prepare and be ready to begin your studies with us to enable you to progress to Solent University.

 Yes, you will follow a learning plan that allows you to complete your programme in the academic year as intended.
 This will be delivered online as necessary.